- 4 cups chicken stock

 - 2 tablespoons Thai fish sauce (nam pla)

 - 1 1/2 teaspoons sugar

-Bring the stock to the boil over medium heat in a soup pot.
-Add the lemon grass, kaffir lime leaves, ginger, chilies, and garlic.
-Lower the heat to medium-low, cover, and gently simmer for 10 minutes to let the spices infuse the broth.
+Bring the stock to a boil over medium heat in a soup pot.
+Add the lime leaves, chiles, garlic, ginger and lemongrass.
+Lower the heat to medium-low; cover the pot and gently simmer to let the spices infuse the broth, about 10 minutes.

-Uncover and stir in the coconut milk, fish sauce, sugar, mushrooms, lime juice, and chicken.
-Simmer for 5 minutes to heat the chicken through; season with salt and pepper.
+Uncover the pot and stir in the chicken, coconut milk, mushrooms, fish sauce, sugar and lime juice.
+Simmer to heat the chicken through, about 5 minutes.
+Sprinkle with salt and pepper.
 Ladle the soup into a soup tureen or individual serving bowls.
-Garnish with cilantro.
-Be careful to avoid chewing the lemongrass, ginger, or lime leaves.
+Garnish with the cilantro.
+Be careful to avoid chewing the lemongrass, ginger or lime leaves.

 - 1 whole free-range chicken (about 3 1/2 pounds), rinsed, giblets discarded

 - 3 celery stalks, cut in large chunks

 - 2 large white onions, quartered